edgedb/edgedb/docs/intro/clients.rst

       necessary when attempting to connect via TLS to a remote instance with a self-signed certificate.

-These parameters can be added to any DSN using Web-standard query string notation.
+These parameters can be added to any DSN using web-standard query string notation.

 .. code-block::